 - The Instituto Centroamericano de Estudios Fiscales (ICEFI) collaborates with CLALS on the Elites and Power in Central America project.

 - The Inter-American Development Bank's Culture, Creativity, and Solidarity Affairs Division and Culture Center has partnered with CLALS to assess the impact of creative and cultural industries on Latin America's economy.

 - The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, has launched a research project to examine Latino entrepreneurs in the DC Metro area.

-- National Council of La Raza (NCLR) and CLALS entered into an agreement to explore the dynamics of discrimination against Latinos.
+- The National Council of La Raza (NCLR) and CLALS entered into an agreement to explore the dynamics of discrimination against Latinos.

-- Programa Salvadoreño de Investigación sobre Desarrollo y Medio Ambiente (PRISMA) collaborates with CLALS on its Ford Foundation-funded work on Elites and Power in Central America.
+- The Programa Salvadoreño de Investigación sobre Desarrollo y Medio Ambiente (PRISMA) collaborates with CLALS on its Ford Foundation-funded work on Elites and Power in Central America.